-From breakfast to signing out time in the evening you are free to come and go from your house.
-On Sundays, signing in and out applies and you should let your Hm know if you intend to be out of the house for a significant time, with a parent or another adult.
+From breakfast to tea time you are free to come and go from your House.
+After tea, you may only leave the House to attend an authorised activity organised by a member of staff.
+On Sundays, you should let your Hm know if you intend to be out of the House for a significant time, with a parent or another adult.

-It is a very serious offence for any boy or girl to be absent from his or her house after bedtime without permission.
-Rustication and a final warning is the minimum sanction whatever the reason for leaving the house.
-All students must be present for house CO.
+It is a very serious offence for any boy or girl to be absent from his or her House after bedtime without permission.
+Rustication and a final warning is the minimum sanction whatever the reason for leaving the House.
+All students must be present for House CO.